umardraz/virtspace/Virtspace-CentOS.rst

   make
   make install

-After installing mongo extension we need to enable this into php.
+After installing libvirt library we need to restart httpd service.

 ::

-  echo 'extension=libvirt-php.so' >> /etc/php.ini
-  sudo service apache2 restart
+  service httpd restart

 Web server installation is now completed, next we need to configure all KVM hosts, so SSH to all of your KVM host and do the following only on KVM hosts machines.